calebfederman/mlb_payroll_analysis/README.md

 By comparing the distribution of payroll among positions to win percentage, runs scored, and runs allowed, we may find greater value in certain positions or position groups.

-Further analysis of age distribution on the payroll could lead to insights on the benefits of experience vs youth over one another.
+Further analysis of age distribution on the payroll could lead to insights on the benefits of experience vs youth.

 ## File Structure